 Christmas Music in Malaga

-Bach Christmas concert – the Malaga Philharmonic Orchestra plays Bach’s Christmas Oratory at the Edgar Neville Auditorium in the Diputación (on the western seafront) on Friday 13 December (8.30pm) and Saturday 14 December (8pm).
+Christmas concert – the Malaga Philharmonic Orchestra plays Barber, Paganina and Mozart at the Edgar Neville Auditorium in the Diputación (on the western seafront) on Saturday 12 December (noon).
 Tickets cost €15 and are available here.

-Festival of Nine Lessons and Carols – at St George´s Church in the English Cemetery (opposite the bullring in the Malagueta) on Thursday 19 December at 7.30pm.
+Christmas carol concert – at St George´s Church in the English Cemetery (opposite the bullring in the Malagueta) on Wednesday 16 December at 7pm with mince pies and mulled wine afterwards plus the Christmas raffle draw.

 Traditional Christmas music – For over 50 years, Malaga has been celebrating the annual verdiales competition.
 This traditional music and dance, an intrinsic part of Christmas in Malaga, originates from the villages in the mountains to the east of Malaga.
 Around 30 groups of musicians and dancers take place in 3 sections based on where the groups are from (Montes, Almogia and Comares).
-28 December from noon onwards in the Recinto Ferial in Puerto de la Torre, a district to the north of Malaga.
+Date to be confirmed in 2020.
+From noon onwards in the Recinto Ferial in Puerto de la Torre, a district to the north of Malaga.

 Over 60 nativity scenes are on display around Malaga until 6 January.
 Ask at the tourist office for a map or take a look at this map (click on the stables for address and timetable).
 Some of the biggest and most famous are: